 Inhalation pneumonia will appear in a goat after being drenched with medication that accidentally goes into the windpipe instead of down the throat.
 It may also happen when a goat throws up, which they do so rarely that some sources say goats don’t vomit.
 However, when a goat does vomit, it is usually because it has consumed something poisonous.
 A kid born with a cleft palate can develop pneumonia from aspirating milk.

-Determining the cause of a respiratory ailment can be tricky, and if the goat has a fever of 104°F or more, is off feed, or lethargic, call the vet.
+Determining the cause of a cough in goats or respiratory ailment can be tricky, and if the goat has a fever of 104°F or more, is off feed, or lethargic, call the vet.
 If antibiotics were recommended and you have been treating a goat for 48 hours and are not seeing improvement, the antibiotic is not working.
 You might need a different antibiotic, or the cause of the pneumonia is a virus, which won’t respond to antibiotics.
 If you have seen an improvement, it is recommended that you continue treatment for at least 48 hours after symptoms have disappeared.
 Stopping antibiotic therapy too early contributes to the development of antibiotic-resistant bugs.

 There are a number of different organisms that can cause pneumonia, and vaccines are only available for a couple of them.
 Even if you vaccinate for pneumonia, you still need to make sure your goats get plenty of fresh air and do as much as possible to create an environment that is not conducive to respiratory infections.